AnthonyCxx/Notes-and-Writeups/C++/Control Flow/Loops.md

 ```

 ## Range-based For Loop
 A range-based for loop is the equivalent of a [_foreach loop_](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/statements/iteration-statements#the-foreach-statement) in Java or C#.
-A range-based for loop iterates over a over a container (a data structure that contains a collection of elements).
+A range-based for loop iterates over a container (a data structure that contains a collection of elements).
 In the example, the variable
 _num_ takes on a value of the Nth element in the array until it has iterated over all the elements.

 ## Format